 We request and negotiate quotations for the construction, purchasing and installation of the various aspects of the interior, from our extensive network of trustworthy suppliers.
 We assemble the various quotes into a complete, accurate build cost and a detailed timeline ensuring that the project remains on budget and within the agreed timeframe.
 Occasionally things will need to be simplified, omitted or redesigned to meet the agreed budget.

-The world-class project management software that we use to manage the complete project, from appraisal to handover, really comes into its own in assisting our team to manage the procurement process by helping us keep track of the various drawing submittals, purchase orders, supplier deliveries, supplier invoices, staged supplier payments and customer invoices and payments.
+The collection of accounting and time management software and systems that we use to manage the complete project, from appraisal to handover, assists our team to manage the procurement process by helping us keep track of the various drawing submittals, purchase orders, supplier deliveries, supplier invoices, staged supplier payments and customer invoices and payments.

 Final installation is a potentially nerve-racking process.
 We minimise this stress by our project manager and designers being fully present to coordinate the deliveries and supervise the installation.
 A comprehensive snag list of outstanding items and quality issues is compiled and corrected as quickly and as conveniently for the client as possible.

 Once snagging is complete and our client is happy, the project is signed off and handed over with relevant maintenance and care instructions.
 We also make ourselves available for any post-handover changes or additions at our regular hourly rates.
 We know that we are only as good as our last project, and that most of our future business will come from repeat clients and word of mouth.
 So, we play fair and do everything we can to keep our clients happy.

 Once the dust has settled we employ a professional photographer and sometimes a videographer to shoot the interior and have our content specialist write up a press release and send it out to the local, national and global design media and our own social channels.
 This content is shared freely with our clients.
 We also enter our top projects into various design competitions, a couple of which we have won in the past.
 All this ensures success for ourselves and our clients.